OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-09.md

 ## Esther 9:10

-the ten sons of Haman, son of Hammedatha, the enemy of the Jews.
-But they did not lay their hands on the plunder.
+the ten sons of Haman, son of Hammedatha, who was an adversary of the Jews.
+However, they did not take any plunder.

 ---